-The Indian fish market was worth INR 1,233 Billion in 2019.
+The Indian fish market is expected to reach a volume of 26.6 Million Metric Tons by 2026.
 Accounting for nearly 6% of the global fish production, India today represents one of the largest producers of fish in the world.
 Both, domestic consumption as well as export of fishes have witnessed a strong growth in India over the last few years.
 The per capita consumption of fish has also shown a continuous growth over the last several years.
 A number of factors are currently driving the consumption of fish in India.
 These include life style changes, increasing cost of meat and the perception of fish as a healthy food with high levels of digestible protein, PUFA and cholesterol lowering capability.
-Looking forward, IMARC Group expects the Indian fish market to exhibit moderate growth during 2020-2025.
+Looking forward, IMARC Group expects the Indian fish market to exhibit moderate growth during forecast period (2021-2026).

 Indian Fish Market: Drivers

 - Increasing Per Capita Consumption: The per capita consumption of fish has been continuously increasing over the past few decades.
 As a result of increasing disposable incomes and changing food habits, we expect the consumption of fish to continue increasing in the coming years.

 - Growth of Organized Food Retail: The growth of the organized food retail market is expected to increase the accessibility of processed fish, particularly, canned and frozen fish products for consumers.
 This is expected to create a positive impact on market growth.